Human trafficking in Gabon: Protection (2010)

-Prevention
+Prevention (2010)

 The Gabonese government made some efforts to prevent human trafficking during 2010.
-In 2009, as the first step in its effort to improve targeting of its prevention messages, it surveyed 2,500 residents to examine the public’s understanding of violence against children, including trafficking.
+In 2009, as the first step in its effort to improve targeting of its prevention messages, it surveyed 2,500 residents to examine the public's understanding of violence against children, including trafficking.
 In accordance with the survey findings, an outreach campaign aimed at identifying child victims of violence will begin.
-In his effort to increase awareness, the country’s President raised the topic of trafficking in Council of Ministers meetings.
+In his effort to increase awareness, the country's President raised the topic of trafficking in Council of Ministers meetings.
 Also in 2009, the government monitored migration patterns for evidence of trafficking to Gabon.
 The government stepped up its efforts to enhance maritime security through aerial surveillance.
 An inter-Ministerial Committee to Combat Child Trafficking was created by Law 09/04.
 The inter-ministerial committee published and distributed leaflets and posters entitled “STOP child exploitation” to highlight forms and consequences of trafficking and its hotline number.
 Heavy government press coverage of anti-trafficking training sponsored by a foreign government helped raise awareness of victim identification and law enforcement responses.
 The government did not take action during 2010 to reduce the demand for commercial sex acts.
 However, the commercial sex trade is not a widespread problem in Gabon.
-Gabon is not a party to the 2000 UN TIP Protocol.